LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 - Contributors create a feature branch from `master`, push it to the repository and open a draft PR
 - Once automated tests passe, their PRs are reviewed and merged by the repository maintainers

+> **Note**: If you are not yet part of the contributor list, please get in touch with us.
+In the meantime, you can create your own fork of the project and open a PR pointing to this source repository, so we can evaluate your submission.
+[Github documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 ## 2. Python

 ### 2.i.
 Python Virtual Environment